 The process below describes the process for applying for child program designations and/or CPA foster parent waivers.
+Applications are posted on www.gascore.com.

 - 1.)
 DFCS Case Managers or providers may initiate the applications to assign assess children for program designations.
-The application form (revised June 2011) along with supporting documentation must be sent to OPM via fax or email using the contact information below: - Email address: opmrequests@dhr.state.ga.us - Fax #: (770) 359-5335 - 2.)
+The application form (revised June 2011) along with supporting documentation must be sent to OPM via fax or email using the contact information below: - Email address: proteam@dhs.ga.gov - Fax #: (770) 359-5335 - 2.)
 A complete packet should not exceed 25 pages and include the following components: - Application Form (revised June 2011); - Current Psychological Evaluation; - Other Supporting Documentation; and - If a provider initiated application---a statement, email or other documentation indicating that the DFCS case manager concurs with the application must be included. - 3.)
 Failure to submit a complete packet will result in an automatic denial. - 4.)
-A decision on the application will be provided to the DFCS case manager and the provider (if the application was initiated by a provider) within four (4) business unless the application involves a pending adoption.
+A decision on the application will be provided to the DFCS case manager and the provider (if the application was initiated by a provider) within five (5) business unless the application involves a pending adoption. - 5.)
+In the case of an emergency, (child is in need of permanent placement within 24 hours from the day of the request, not to include respite) waivers will be processed on the same business day or within one (1) business day in writing.
+When needed, verbal approval can be obtained from the OPM Director and/or designee.
+Failure to obtain approval for the placement of a child when a waiver is required may result in agency office conference, a letter of concern, a temporary hold on agency admissions and/or termination of provider contract.